dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 ### What this does

-This allows the board to recognize clicks on the glove button.
+It makes it so that the glove can be clickable.

 ## Step 6: Add a tooltip

-In the tooltip section of `Lawn/Board.cpp`, add:
+In the tooltip section of `Lawn/Board.cpp` add:

 ```cpp
 if (aHitResult.mObjectType == GameObjectType::OBJECT_TYPE_GLOVE && BoardShouldShowSeparateGlove(this))